sakaiproject/sakai/library/src/morpheus-master/compile-skin.md

 `mvn clean install`

-If you want to further change configuration in _defaults.scss to customize your  skin you just need to point to the file with those changes.
-It will be copied by maven in the proper place:
+If you want to further change the configuration in _defaults.scss to customize your skin, you need to point to the file with those changes.
+It will be copied by Maven into the proper place:

 `mvn clean install -Dsakai.skin.customization.file=/folder/to/your/file.scss`